 |For The Public|

-The (advocates) Disciplinary Tribunal consists of the Attorney-General as its Chairman, the Solicitor-General or a person deputed by the Attorney-General, six advocates (other than the Chairman, Vice-Chairman or Secretary of the Society) of not less than ten(10) years standing.
-Since June 2002, a provision has been made for the appointment of three (3) lay persons into the tribunal.
+The (advocates) Disciplinary Tribunal consists of the Attorney-General as its Chairman, the Solicitor-General or a person deputed by the Attorney-General, seven advocates (other than the Chairman, Vice-Chairman or Secretary of the Society) of not less than ten(10) years standing.
 The committee may act as a tribunal of either three or five members.
-The tribunal sits largely as a court but with a bit of relaxation regarding the strict rules of evidence.
+The Tribunal acts largely as a court however, the proceedings as set out under Rule 18 encourages quick resolution to complaints by giving of Affidavit Evidence in a bid to expediently determine matters as opposed to orally evidence.